Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators: GNN Dataflow Taxonomy

 \subsection{Inter-phase Dataflow}

+\insertFigure{pipeline_figure}{Space-Time representation of Inter-phase dataflows along with Intermediate data movement.
+If the intermediate data exceeds the storage capacity of the on-chip buffers, it needs to move back and forth between memory which adds energy costs.}

-Each GNN accelerator has proposed its own unique dataflow that merges the data between aggregation and combination seamlessly, which we refer to as \textit{inter-phase dataflow}.
-This is important because it determines the number of memory accesses required to move data from one phase to the next. {Fig.~\ref{fig:pipeline-interleaved}} presents the types described below.
+Although each phase can use any intra-phase dataflow, as described above, the dataflow choice for one can affect the other.
+This opens up a design-space for \textit{inter-phase dataflow}.
+This part of the dataflow is important as it determines the number of memory accesses required to move data from one phase to the next. {Fig.~\ref{fig:pipeline_figure}} presents the types described below.